yashgupta0574/yashgupta0574/README.md

 - 🌱 I’m currently learning **NextJs**

-- 👯 I’m looking to collaborate on **Any MERN related project or analysis of Data structure or Algorithms**
+- 👯 I’m looking to collaborate on **Any MERN based or project related Stocks/Crytocurrency**

 - 📫 How to reach me **ydgupta2002@gmail.com**